- Download our Moving to Frankfurt Guide (PDF)

 + PRO: Great universities in Frankfurt

 Some of Germany’s best universities are located in Frankfurt, such as Goethe University Frankfurt and Frankfurt School of Finance & Management.
-Students looking to study abroad can find a range of research and education opportunities.

-►Got some pressing concerns about the relocation?
+►Have some pressing concerns about the relocation?
 Check out Frequently Asked Questions about Frankfurt

 "Sometimes we can’t help but make comparisons of Frankfurt to other places we have lived in too.
 However, I’ve learnt that no one city is perfect and there is probably no place like home.
 Living life out of your comfort zone may be a challenge but if you try to embrace the differences, you might actually appreciate Frankfurt more."
 Read more about expat life in this German city in our interview with Yolande Campbell.